QuBruin/DynamicCircuit/README.md

 **Haocheng wang, Department of Physics and Astronomy, UCLA**

-Three master's students from the UCLA MQST are currently seeking internships.
+Master's students from the UCLA MQST are currently seeking internships.
 If you are interested, please feel free to contact us.

 [UCLA MQST program webpage](https://qst.ucla.edu/)